Devin Nunes: Political positions

-Former Trump campaign CEO and chief strategist Steve Bannon has called Nunes Trump's second-strongest ally in Congress.

-Los Angeles Times described him as "one of Trump's most ardent and outlandish defenders in Congress" who "parroted the president's conspiracy theories" and used his position "to try to undermine [the] investigation into Russian interference in the 2016 election."

 During the presidency of Donald Trump, Nunes voted in line with the president's stated position 96.2% of the time.
 As of December 2021, Nunes had voted in line with Joe Biden's stated position 11% of the time.

 Energy

 On July 28, 2010, Nunes introduced H.R.
 5899, "A Roadmap for America's Energy Future", which would have accelerated the exploration and production of fossil fuel, supported the rapid development of market-based alternative energy supplies, and expanded the number of nuclear reactors from 104 to 300 over the next thirty years.
 Kimberley Strassel of The Wall Street Journal wrote, "It's a bill designed to produce energy, not restrict it" with "no freebies", and "offers a competitive twist to government support of renewable energy."

 Environment

 Nunes wrote in his book Restoring the Republic that environmental lobbyists were "followers of neo-Marxist, socialist, Maoist or Communist ideals."

 In February 2014, during a drought in California, Nunes rejected any link to global warming, claiming "Global warming is nonsense."
-He has said it was a "man-made drought" due to water restrictions from the Endangered Species Act of 1973 and other environmental regulations that have seen water allocations decline dramatically even in non-drought years.
+He described the state's water shortages as a "man-made drought" due to water restrictions from the Endangered Species Act of 1973 and other environmental regulations that have seen water allocations decline dramatically even in non-drought years.

-He criticized the federal government for shutting off portions of California's system of water irrigation and storage and diverting water into a program for freshwater salmon and the delta smelt.
-Nunes co-sponsored the Sacramento-San Joaquin Valley Emergency Water Delivery Act to stop a project designed to restore a dried-up section of the San Joaquin River.
+He criticized the federal government for shutting off portions of California's system of water irrigation and storage and diverting water from farmers into a program for freshwater salmon and the delta smelt.
+Nunes co-sponsored the Sacramento-San Joaquin Valley Emergency Water Delivery Act to reduce California water shortages by reducing environmental regulations.
 He also co-sponsored the California Emergency Drought Relief Act.
 The bills passed the House of Representatives in February 2014 and December 2014 respectively, but were not voted on by the Senate.